 You know you’re in India when overtaken by young mums deftly accelerating, breaking and navigating chaos with right hand, chatting on phone with left, little girl standing up front, old mum seated behind, side-saddle in floating sari, all weaving in and out between aimlessly wandering cows, families of 5, towering house sized bushels of rice straw – fully loaded moped stacks of daily life on the fly.

-Katarina and I did a house exchange with a lovely couple of literary Anglophiles who live in Delhi, but have an apartment in Goa, so the blessing of free digs, cush pad with pool and mod cons just on the edge of Candolim.
+We did a house exchange with a lovely couple of literary Anglophiles who live in Delhi, but have an apartment in Goa, so the blessing of free digs, cush pad with pool and mod cons just on the edge of Candolim.

-Candolim, we discovered however, has become a Mecca for retirees winging in direct from Birmingham and the North on Thomas Cook package deals.
+Candolim, we discovered however, has become a Mecca for retirees winging in direct from Birmingham and the North on erstwhile Thomas Cook package deals.
 The beach road is therefore brimming with Brummies with a penchant for booze, bingo, karaoke and quiz nights, and every corner is touting their song loud and proud with fat crooning Indian cover artists and Mancunian compéres.
 Its a little surreal.
 Goa has definitely passed it’s use-by-date as a laid back retreat destination, but you still gotta love the all embracing disarray of this country.

 And no complaining about endless beaches on a balmy ocean, sunshine in the high 30s and seriously good Goan grub all day everywhere for pennies – even if surrounded by obscenely bronzed sagging old folk – and the middle class has risen a new breed of Indian and Russian tourism to complement the Thomas Cook crew.
 Costa Del Sol ain’t got nuthin’.
 According to the locals I chatted with – the Ruskies are never happy and seriously tight fisted – I even heard veggie market stall holders fighting hard in fluent Russion just to get a fair price for his mangoes.
 But I digress…